-Jesus predicts his students will be persecuted
+Is Jesus predicting his followers will be persecuted?

 This prediction, in fact, did come to pass, with the Jewish-Roman wars, and the imprisonment and persecutions of Peter, James and others.

-Speaking from the Holy Spirit
+What is 'speaking from the Holy Spirit'?

 Jesus is also explaining the process of how the Supreme Being utilizes His representatives to speak on His behalf.
 This takes place through the Holy Spirit, which is an extension of the Supreme Being who sits next to each of us.